 You need to Sign in to use this feature

 One hundred academics and non-academics met in Sydney, Australia, for the 2018 IASB Research Forum on 11 and 12 November, to discuss some of the latest research into financial reporting matters.

 The Forum is organised annually by the IASB in collaboration with an academic journal to create a platform for presentations and discussions of new accounting research of relevance to the IASB's work.

 This year, the organising partners were accounting journal Abacus and the University of Sydney.
 Six papers—by academics from Australia, China, Sweden and the US—were presented at this year’s event, covering topics such as non-GAAP earnings, disclosures and intangibles.

 The presentations were either followed by responses from an academic and a standard-setter or by a panel, before a general discussion with the audience.

-The papers that were presented at the Forum can be accessed here, and we hope to have an audio recording of the event available soon.
+The papers that were presented at the Forum can be accessed here, along with audio of the presentations.
 Articles based on the presentations and discussions will be published in future editions of Abacus.